OpenWebAdvocacy/website/src/pages/apple-kills-webapps.md

 ## ACT NOW

-We need immediate support from web developers and businesses that operate online in the EU.
+**We need immediate support from web developers and businesses that operate online in the EU**.
 The European Commission needs to hear from YOU to understand the devastating impact Apple’s new ban will have on your livelihoods, businesses and customers.

 To facilitate this, [please complete our quick form](https://docs.google.com/forms/d/e/1FAIpQLSfNgzepH4lwmWf2kaKC4EpKPdfi69jUHFM8kf4-TBsAyWU1BA/viewform) so that we can understand the scale of the impact and provide it to the European Commission in a single large submission.